jank-lang/jank/book/src/differences-from-clojure.md

 ## Parser
 * No load operation for `data_readers.(cljc|jank)` at start-up to extend supported tags
-* Only lexer errors and unbalanced forms are rejected in unsupported reader conditionals
+* jank allows using reader conditionals in `.jank` files as well

 ## clojure.core
 * Baked into the `jank` binary, not shipped separately